UPA, UPAD & UPSM campuses have active and engaged parent communities.

 - Discuss all standardized test results with parents to ensure understanding of results and address questions and/or concerns

-- Hold monthly Parents as Partners meetings to discuss issues of concern to parents, share information about our instructional programs, and provide parents with strategies to support them in working with their children at home.
+Hold monthly Parent Engagement meetings to discuss issues of concern to parents, share information about our instructional programs, and provide parents with strategies to support them in working with their children at home.

 To obtain engage parents in planning, implementation monitoring and evaluation of school programs we will: